niconacht/Tattooist_Website/README.md

-# Project 0
+#

-Web Programming with Python and JavaScript

-Check the website here: https://niconacht.github.io/Tattooist_Website/ This project is the first of the HarvardX CS50web course assignments.
+Check the website here: https://niconacht.github.io/Tattooist_Website/ This project is based on the first of  the HarvardX CS50web course assignments.

 The requirements are and are fulfilled as follows: